VitorGouveia/Portfolio/README.md

   - TailwindCSS

 ## Complexity 2
-Complexity 2 is the most complex stack, combining front-end, back-end and database work/management all in one.
+Complexity 2 is the most complex stack, combining front-end, back-end, database and SEO work/management all in one.

 ### Tools